ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/beginners-guide.md

       <img src="./images/icon_appsandroles.jpg" alt="Applications and Roles Icon" height="150">
     </td>
     <td>
-      <strong>Fine-Grained Authorization Control</strong><br>
+      <strong>Embedded Permissions within Certificates</strong><br>
-ITS applications often require more granular access control than traditional network security alone can provide.
-Simply allowing a device to connect to an ITS-aware channel does not grant it any specific rights or privileges beyond network access.
-Instead, each participant must present valid cryptographic credentials that specify exactly what actions they are authorized to perform.
+Traditional network security controls who can join a system and provides fine-grained access through user accounts and roles.
+In ITS, however, devices often share the same network infrastructure, so connecting alone does not grant any special rights.
+Instead, each device must present a cryptographic certificate that embeds explicit permissions, defining exactly which applications and roles it is allowed to use.
 For example, IEEE Std.
-1609.2 certificates use Provider Service Identifiers (PSID) and Service Specific Permissions (SSP) to define which applications a device may use and what roles it may play within the system.
-This ensures that only authorized vehicles can request signal priority or send safety-critical messages, even if many devices share the same network infrastructure.
+1609.2 certificates contain Intelligent Transport System Application Identifiers (ITS-AID), Provider Service Identifiers (PSID), and Service Specific Permissions (SSP) that control which messages a participant may send and what actions it may request.
+This ensures that only properly authorized vehicles can request signal priority or transmit safety-critical data, even on a shared network.